SFTPPlus Documentation

 The following COMMANDs are available:

-After starting SFTPPlus, the Local Manager is a good way to visualize the current configuration that is available, and is even configurable itself.
+After starting SFTPPlus, the Web Manager is a good way to visualize the current configuration that is available, and is even configurable itself.

-We highly recommend going through the Getting Started guide first as it contains additional tips for new SFTPPlus installations.
+We highly recommend going through the Getting Started on Windows guide or Getting Started on Linux guide first as it contains additional tips for new SFTPPlus installations.

 There is also an FAQ section if you have an idea, but are in search of answers.